-we make every effort to ensure that you and your child are not only comfortable, but also as safe as possible.
-The introduction of additional procedures has helped us maintain continuity, so that we are a safe place for the birth of further children every day.
+We make our best effort to provide you and your child with conditions that are not only comfortable but also as safe as possible.
+Implementing additional procedures has helped us maintain operational continuity so that more babies are safely born here every day.

 Upon entering the ward, the person accompanying a patient is asked to sign a commitment document to comply with the procedures in force at the ward.